Nehailaa/-CodeQuiz/README.md

 This is a timed coding quiz with multiple-choice questions.
 This app is written from scratch.

 User Story:
-AS A coding boot camp student;
+As a coding boot camp student;
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores;
+I want to take a timed quiz on JavaScript fundamentals that stores high scores;
-SO THAT I can gauge my progress compared to my peers.
+So that I can gauge my progress compared to my peers.

 Acceptance Criteria:
 GIVEN I am taking a code quiz